Businesses, both big and small, operate and generate large volumes of information. Data that is analyzed wisely can be the key to business success.

 6. Refine customer service and the customer experience

 There are many factors that could cause people to leave — a slow website, a higher price, a lack of responsiveness from a customer support representative.
-Whatever it is, you can use analytics to track where people fall out of the loop and make sure you are ready to catch them next time.
+Whatever it is, you can use analytics for small business to track where people fall out of the loop and make sure you are ready to catch them next time.

 People tend to stick with those brands that make them feel valued.
 Even a small business can have many loyal consumers when the service it provides is outstanding.
 Based on data analysis, personalized customer service helps to engage with every client at the right time and through a proper channel, providing clients with a great experience and driving sales.